abusaeeidx/T-Sports-Playlist-Auto-Update/README.md

 ---

 ## 📝 Legal Notice
 * ⛔ **I do not host any content, everything is publicly available.
 And any issues, please contact me.
-* ⚠️ **For educational & research purposes only.**
-* ❌ Do not use this code to harm, disrupt, or bypass paid content.
+* ⚠️ **For educational & research purposes only.** The followin It demonstrates how to authenticate and stream IPTV.
+Do not use it for any illegal or harmful activities.
+If the code affects the revenue of the IPTV owners, please let me and I will delete it.
 * 🚫 If it violates content ownership, kindly report & we will remove it.
+* Please give me proper credit if you share this content.
+Otherwise, I will take it down.
 * 🇷🇼 **Geo-restricted content**: Only available in **Bangladesh**.

 ---